 What Kinds Of Offenses Are Considered White Collar Crimes?

 In a nutshell: white collar crimes usually involve money.
-Fraud, embezzlement and ID theft are common white collar crimes.
+Fraud, embezzlement and Identity Theft are common white collar crimes.

 Are They Misdemeanors Or Felonies?
 Are They State Or Federal Crimes?

 Of course the larger the amount, the more serious the possible consequences.
 In many cases where the amount is large, the case could be prosecuted in federal court where the penalties are harsh under what are called the federal sentencing guidelines.

 What Kind Of Defense Strategies Work Well In White Collar Crime Cases?